timfilzinger/idp-software.com/docs/contribution/index.md

 6. **No need to update navigation**:

-   The awesome-pages plugin automatically includes all vendor folders with an index.md file in the navigation, so you don't need to manually update the navigation structure.
+   The plugin automatically includes all vendor folders with an index.md file in the navigation, so you don't need to manually update the navigation structure.

 The vendor will now appear in the documentation navigation, and users can access the vendor's page to learn about their IDP solution.